drunkenboat-darkdomain/drunkenboat-darkdomain.github.io/pages/about.md

 # This is Tingyu Liu

-BFU urban planning '22/ Architecture enthusiast/ Data scientist wanna be.
+BFU urban planning '23/ Data scientist wanna be.

+Into GIS/ space syntax

 Metalhead/ Nihilist